Cloth Physics + Morph Targets

 Why use morph targets on cloth assets?

-The traditional way to handle something like "shape-changing cloth" on a skinned mesh would be using bone manipulations via translating or scaling bones.
-This is a straightforward method since it requires just a few nodes.
-In addition, physics asset capsules also follow bone translations, meaning your simulating cloth will have its collisions match the updated shape.
-Many games can and do get away with bone manipulations alone to handle shape-changing simulating cloth.
+The traditional way to handle something like "shape-changing cloth" on a skinned mesh is to use bone manipulations via translating or scaling bones.
+This is a straightforward method since it requires just a few nodes, and if your character creator already uses this method to change character proportions, this guide may be unnecessary.

 Solution

-Using deformer graphs we can effectively enable morph targets on simulating Cloth Assets.
+Using deformer graph we can enable morph targets on simulating cloth assets.
 The idea is to read the morph delta data from a skinned mesh with morph targets, and apply the offset to a simulating cloth asset.
+Naturally this will require two components: A component to read from (the morphed mesh), and a component to write to (the simulating mesh).

 This guide uses cloth assets from the experimental Panel Cloth Editor plugin.
-In theory it should also work with legacy cloth (i.e. cloth paint tool) however it's not something I've tested.
-I prefer the new cloth assets since they are more robust.
+It will also work with the 'legacy' cloth paint tool.
+I prefer the new cloth assets as they allow for tighter control over simulation params as well as the option to add kinematic colliders for more accurate collisions.

-After you enable the plugin, the first thing you need is a skinned mesh with morph targets:
+After you enable the chaos cloth asset and editor plugins, the first thing you need is a skinned mesh with morph targets:

 Next you'll need to create a Cloth Asset for use with the panel cloth plugin.
 If you're not familiar with the new panel cloth workflow, read the Epic page.